Background

 The following methods are acceptable for use at live events, in descending order of preference:

-3. The Media Resources Center maintains a small library of music that may be used as part of your event.
+- The Media Resources Center maintains a licensed streaming music service that may be used as part of your event for an additional fee.
 Contact CMS at 978-3588 or cms@wichita.edu.

-4. To search the ASCAP catalog to see if the music you wish to use is included, visit: https://www.ascap.com/repertory
+- To search the ASCAP catalog for a specific song or piece of music you wish to use, visit: https://www.ascap.com/repertory.